Search for $X(3872)\to\pi^0\chi_{c0}$ and $X(3872)\to\pi\pi\chi_{c0}$ at BESIII: Systematic Uncertainties

 \subsection{Total Systematic Uncertainties}

 Several of the systematic uncertainties are correlated between the different $\chi_{c0}$ decay modes.
 For these uncertainties, we calculate a weighted average to get the total systematic uncertainty from that source, using the efficiency times branching fraction as the weights.
 This is done for the tracking, photon, kinematic fit, MC simulation model, $\chi_{c0}$ selection, and $\epsilon$ ratio systematic uncertainties.
 We summarize the total systematic uncertainty values for $X(3872)\to\pi^0\chi_{c0}$ in Table~\ref{tab:search}, and $X(3872)\to\pi^+\pi^-\chi_{c0}$ and $X(3872)\to\pi^0\pi^0\chi_{c0}$ in Table~\ref{tab:pipiSys}.
 As previously mentioned, the fitting uncertainty is included for the upper limits by using the variation that results in the largest upper limit.
-The total systematic uncertainty for the central values is obtained by adding the totals in Tables~\ref{tab:search} and~\ref{tab:pipiSys} with the fitting uncertainties in the previous section.